Magotchi/lpid-core-documents/LPID core documents.md

 The Executive Committee shall have the power to designate the depository of all funds of the Party, and shall appoint such officers and employees as its judgment may deem advisable to deposit and withdraw funds from said depository.

-## ARTICLE VI: Parliamentary Authority
+## ARTICLE X: Parliamentary Authority

 Robert's Rules of Order Newly Revised shall be the parliamentary authority for all matters of procedure not specifically covered by the Constitution, By-Laws or Rules of the Party.

-## ARTICLE VII: Amendment to the By-Laws
+## ARTICLE XI: Amendment to the By-Laws

 Amendments to the By-Laws shall be in accordance with the Constitution.